XuanNiLeong/aro-migration-hackathon/docs/readme.md

 ### Challenge 3: Database Modernization with Azure Cosmos DB

-While containerized MongoDB within ARO works for development, a production-ready architecture should leverage managed database services for better scalability, reliability, and operational efficiency.
+While containerised MongoDB within ARO works for development, a production-ready architecture should leverage managed database services for better scalability, reliability, and operational efficiency.
+I rebuke containerised databases...

 #### Your Challenge: Migrate to Azure Cosmos DB for MongoDB API